 Welcome to the Gay and Lesbian History on Stamps (GLHS) website!
 After a five-year lapse, the GLHS was reactivated in 2018.
-We hope to be a resource for those who collect LGBT on stamps or who are LGBT and collect stamps.
-In addition, we gather for meetings and socializing at the APS Stampshow/National Topical Stamp Show during the summer, as well as other philatelic events around the country; we look forward to seeing you there!
+We hope to be a resource for those who collect LGBTQ on stamps or who are LGBTQ and collect stamps.
+In addition, we gather for meetings and socializing at the Great American Stamp Show during the summer, various other philatelic events around the country and virtually on the internet; we look forward to seeing you!

 The objectives of Gay and Lesbian History on Stamps are to promote the interest in the collection, study and dissemination of knowledge of world-wide philatelic material that depicts: